phwd/fbec/readme.md

   - 606 - FQL_EC_INVALID_PARAM: Wrong number of arguments passed into the function
   - 606 - You do not have permission to fetch notifications for this user
   - 606 - You can only fetch messages for one user
-  - 606 - Queries for these filter_keys: \"nf\" require a non-zero viewer that has granted read_stream permission"
+  - 606 - Queries for these filter_keys: \"nf\" require a non-zero viewer that has granted read_stream permission
+  - 606 - uid in the where clause must be the session user
   - 607 - FQL_EC_INVALID_FIELD: FQL field specified is invalid in this context.
   - 608 - FQL_EC_INVALID_SESSION: An invalid session was specified
   - 609 - FQL_EC_UNSUPPORTED_APP_TYPE: FQL field specified is invalid in this context.